PRIME Registry Was Originally Launched with a Mission to Benefit ABFM Diplomates

 Choose from “Registry Favorites” for MIPS Improvement Activities and Earn ABFM PI Activity Credit

 ABFM Diplomates who use the PRIME Registry Merit-Based Incentive Payment System (MIPS) dashboard to submit their data for that payment model can now choose from a list of ‘Registry Favorites” in the Improvement Activities (IA) category and use that activity for both MIPS and ABFM certification points.
-The Centers for Medicare & Medicaid Services (CMS) improvement activities should be submitted as Self-Directed activities.
+After the reporting period, the PRIME Registry will submit those activities which have ABFM equivalents on your behalf.

 Check out the guide to self-directed PI activities and the PHATE PI activity here.
 For questions about PI Activities, contact Ann Williamson.